learn-co-curriculum/angular-basics/README.md

 The ViewModel controls and maintains states of your view and data.
 It serves as a mediator for communication between your view and your controllers.
-This can be a handful at first, but lets imagine it as a real-world secretary to better understand it.
+This can be a handful at first, but lets imagine it as a real world secretary to better understand it.

 1. The big boss tells the secretary to inform him of any calls received
 2. The secretary picks up a call and records the purpose of the call
 3. The secretary then tells the big boss about the call

-In this case, the:
+In our example, the:

-* secretary -> ViewModel
+* secretary is the _ViewModel_
-* big boss is the
+* big boss is the _controller_
+* the phone is the _view_